unit logo

 Supervision

-• Amount of supervision received.
+• Amount of supervision and supervisor’s classification.

-• Number and level of subordinates under direct supervision.
+• Number and level of subordinates.

 Fiscal Responsibility

-• Type and dollar amount of purchases made.
+• Type and amount of purchases.

 Reports and Record Keeping